benrudolph/webinar.innovation/README.md

 ### Panelists

 * Abhi Ramani - R&D Engineer at Consure Medical in New Delhi India.
 He's a mechanical engineer and is interested in medical device innovation, global health and entrepreneurship.
-* Anna Xu - Problem Solver at Tipping Point.
-She's been involved in a couple extreme affordability projects, one dealing directly with refugees and access to information.
+* Anna Xu -  Problem Solver at Tipping Point Community's T Lab, increasing access to early childhood education for San Francisco Bay Area's low-income families.
+She's been involved in several projects through Stanford's d.school, which range from improving communication with refugees to promoting patient care in rural India.
 * Behrouz Hariri - Designer at IDEO.
 He's working on a very cool project called Drones for Health.
 IDEO.org is imagining a future where drones are used to solve humanitarian challenges, specifically towards last mile healthcare delivery.
 * Kari Hanson - Startup advisor.
 She has worked with Stanford's Design for Extreme Affordability for six years now which has seen some really impressive products.